kingscode/hit-profit-oauth2-docs/README.md

 # HIT Profit OAuth2 Documentation
-This is the official documentation for the `api.hit-my-administration.nl` OAuth2 server.
+This is the official documentation for the `https://api.hit-my-administration.nl` OAuth2 server.
 > This documentation assumes you are already familiar with OAuth2.
 > If you do not know anything about OAuth2,
 > consider familiarizing yourself with the general terminology and features of OAuth2 before continuing.